aashi-chatterjee/Bodhi/README.md

 * Aptitude-based assessments

 ---
+### Architecture

+Bodhi is built as a modular system with:

+* React-based frontend
+* Node.js + Express backend
+* Structured database schema
+* AI integration layer with explanation caching
+* Exam-specific rule engines

+Each exam is implemented as a module that plugs into the core intelligence engine.

+---
 ### Future Directions

-* Multi-format learning (audio, video, structured notes)
+* Multi-format learning (audio, video, structured notes) for diverse learning styles.
+* Voice-Enabled Learning for hands-free and visually assisted study.
-* Personalized study recommendations
+* Personalized study recommendations tailored to individual strengths, weaknesses, and progress trends.
-* Cross-exam adaptive intelligence
+* Cross-exam adaptive intelligence that adapts across multiple competitive examinations.
-* Performance-driven revision cycles
+* Performance-driven revision cycles that prioritizes weak concepts and recurring mistakes.
+* High-contrast themes, adjustable text sizes, and dyslexia-friendly fonts for improved accessibility.